We are a values-led global community

 The Atlantic Fellows Global Community

-Atlantic Fellows for Social and Economic Equity is one of seven interconnected Atlantic Fellows programmes, which together will create a global community of leaders for a better world.
+Atlantic Fellows for Social and Economic Equity is one of seven interconnected Atlantic Fellows programmes, which together are working to create a global community of leaders for a better world.

 The Atlantic Institute, based in Oxford in the UK, supports Fellows throughout their careers with opportunities to meet, learn from one another and connect with the global Atlantic Fellows community.

 The Atlantic Fellows for Social and Economic Equity programme is funded by a generous grant from The Atlantic Philanthropies.
 From its inception, The Atlantic Philanthropies has invested in people and in their vision, opportunity, and ability to realise a better world.

-The Atlantic Philanthropies will invest over $600 million, alongside other partner organizations and governments, to support the work of the global network of thousands of Atlantic Fellows over the next two decades, and beyond.
+The Atlantic Philanthropies will invest over $600 million, alongside other partner organisations and governments, to support the work of the global network of thousands of Atlantic Fellows over the next two decades, and beyond.
 This investment – in both the Atlantic Fellows and the institutions that will support and nurture them – is the foundation’s final and biggest bet ever.